catob/shoutr/README.md

-# README
+# shoutr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a twitter like application based on thoughtbot upcase intermediate rails

-* Ruby version
+* Ruby 2.5.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.4.1

-* ...
+* postgresql